muppin/mastering-DevOps/Interview Questions/Manju_Uppin.md

 - have you used Terraform function??
 - have you seen terraform logs??
 - suppose you are creating a ec2 instance of ami of t2.micro and aws will increase the version of ami and they update the ami value... then how do update the ami value??
+- explain the kubernetes architecture?
+- is containerd present in Control plane?
+- Have you used any add-ons with the eks?
+- how did you use alb in the kubernetes application?
+- how will your kubernetes know that alb should be created in which subnet?
+- what is secrets? how are you managing ? what if you store the credentials in hashicorp vault?
+- what are the day-to-day tasks that you do in kubernetes?
+- how do you troubleshoot the scenario pod is in pending state?
+- Provided me the resource.yaml file and asked me if the specified limits are correct? and asked what are the possibilities of pod starting?
+- what is PDB in kubernetes?
+- how is scaling done in your application? and explain the different types of scaling?
+- Have you used package manager?
+- what are different types of services?
+- have you come accross the service mesh?
+- what are the probes in kubernetes and explain?
+- how to fetch the data that is stored inside the pod?
+- what is eni?
+- what is cdn?
+- what is route53? types of records that can be created?
+- what is web application firewalls?
+- what are types of load balancers?
+- explain network type load balancer and gateway type load balancer?
+- what are the targets for the ALB? ec2 and eks?
+- what are the targets for the NLB?
+- what is SCP?
+- how to block the certain incoming traffic to the targets?
+- what is the identity provider that you guys are using?
+- what are the commands for network in linux?
+- which command do you use to know where the traffic is being blocked?
+- what is shadow file and passwd file?
+- which type of pipeline that you guys are using and explain me the steps involved in it?
+- what is difference between Continuous delivery and continous Deployment?
+-
 -